smatechnologies/ibm-i-agent-docs/docs/operator-replay/operations.md

 - Blue = Script navigation entries (Script name, sequence number and optional label value), logging of Operator Replay Token/Variable replacement actions.

 - Pink = Script branching, such as GOTO, EXSR and RETURN (from EXSR).

+- Cyan (turquois) = If there is a "**CaptID:**" entry appearing in the log, it is possible to put the screen cursor on this type of line and then press <**F13**> to branch to a view of the Captured Data (and Response Rules) Log entries in a different Agent log file.

 - Red = Script error messages.